SuperOfficeDocs/superoffice-docs/docs/apps/what-api-to-use.md

 ## Conclusion

 There are a lot of integration options, and I can understand if it’s been a head-scratching time trying to understand where to begin.
-At the very least I hope this article has clarified some of the confusion, and brought you much closer to successfully understanding what the options are and which API is the right fit for you.
+At the very least I hope this article has clarified some of the confusion and brought you much closer to successfully understanding what the options are and which API is the right fit for you.

 <!-- Referenced links -->
 [1]: https://stackoverflow.com/questions/19884295/soap-vs-rest-differences